Painting a Head

 Good light

-Good ventilation (paint and sealer fumes are toxic!)
+Good ventilation (paint, sealer, and alcohol fumes are toxic!)

 Finished doll head (do this after boil styling or the heat from the water will wash off the paint)